 Ultimately there is no perfect plan as dealing with onlookers is a variable based on who the onlooker is and what their motives are.
 Just remember;

-1. Don’t assume something negative immediately.
+1. But don’t assume something negative immediately.

 2. Onlookers could be looking for tips, insight, motivation or they could simply be envying you.

-3. A better camera won’t stop these worries.
-In fact, it can place more pressure on you.
-Imagine having a top-end camera and not knowing how to use it in public.
-Fumbling fingers and miscalculated settings can cause average pictures which you could have captured on a smartphone.
+4. Those fumbling fingers and miscalculated settings can cause average pictures which you could have captured on a smartphone.
 A camera will not save you, but knowledge can help.